-Make that overlap length as long as possible…the longer the better I always say…we don't want the bonded joint to fail…says the confident designer with an unparalleled surety…or, is that absurdity…hmmm.
+Make that overlap length as long as possible…the longer the better I always say…we don't want that bonded joint to fail…says the confident designer with an unparalleled surety…or, is it absurdity…hmmm.

 Well, for those of you interested in approximating the performance of an adhesively bonded joint "quickly" while adhering to some basic engineering principles, then perhaps you may want to take a look at one of the simplest closed-form methods available.
 In 1938, the Volkersen's Method, also known as the "shear-lag model", was first used for mechanical joints with fasteners.
-Invariably, this simple method was used to assess adhesively bonded lap joints.
-Of course, this method is not without some underlying assumptions which limit its use, but I will be address those later.
+Invariably, this simple method found its way into adhesively bonded lap joints.
+Of course, the method is not without some underlying assumptions that limit its use...but I will be delve into those later.

 Let's first start by showing the ubiquitous Volkersen's Shear-Lag model in Figure 1.
-Nothing more than a typical single-lap joint subjected to pure tension loading.
+Nothing much to see here except the typical single-lap joint subjected to pure tension loading.
 However, this illustration also demonstrates the differential shear behavior of the adhesive during loading; importantly, the model assumes that the adherends deform in tension only (Note: they are considered elastic not infinitely rigid) and the adhesive deforms in shear only.
 Moreover, both tension and shear are constant across their respective thicknesses.
 The exaggerated shear deformation also provides a clue as to where the location of the maximum shear stresses is…and in this case, it's at the ends of the adherends.

 The magnitude of the shear stress concentration at the ends can be manipulated by altering either the adhesive and/or adherend properties.
 This article will focus on one of those properties…namely, the overlap length.
 To illustrate the impact that changing the overlap length has on the shear stress concentration, one turns to a graph that shows the change in shear stress concentration with respect to changing overlap length.
 Graph 1 shows the effect that a varying overlap length has on the stress concentrations in the adhesive.

-Graph 1 shows the shear stress concentration (derived using Equation 2) is highest when the overlap length is smallest.
-Noticeably, the further you move away from the free edge, the stress concentration reduces quickly and levels-out at approximately 1 inch.
-Examining Equation 1 closer reveals why…the lap length in the numerator is squared…so, when one changes the overlap length by say…two inches, the F-term increases by a factor of 4 in this example!
+Graph 1 shows that the shear stress concentration (derived using Equation 2) is highest when the overlap length is smallest.
+Noticeably, the further you move away from the free edge, the stress concentration reduces quickly and then exhibits asymptotic behavior at approximately one-inch.
+Examining Equation 1 closer reveals why…the lap length in the numerator is squared…so, when one changes the overlap length by say…two inches, the F-term increases by a factor of 4...for this example!

-However, you will also note that you gain very little in terms of lowering the stress concentration…because after about 1.0 inch the stress concentration again levels-off.
-So, if you want to lower the shear stress concentration in the adhesive, extending the lap-length beyond an optimal overlap length (in this example about 1.0 inch) doesn't help.
-To carry this concept further, Graph 2 shows what happens to the stress concentration when you extend the lap length to say…20 inches…well, you guessed it—nothing!
+However, you will also note that you gain very little in terms of lowering the stress concentration…because after about one-inch the stress concentration again levels-off.
+So, if you want to lower the shear stress concentration in the adhesive, extending the lap-length beyond an optimal overlap length (again in this example about one-inch) doesn't help.
+To carry this concept further, Graph 2 shows what happens to the stress concentration when you extend the lap-length to say…20 inches…well, you guessed it—nothing!

-The lesson learned here…avoid your first instinct to simply increase a joint's overlap distance expecting improvement in the joint's performance; unless of course, you intentionally want to add unnecessary weight.
-Oh…by the way, referring back to Figure 1, something is just not right… "Houston, we have problem!"
-If you recall back to your simple beam theory, the shear stress is highest in the middle and not at the ends where it is zero; however, in this model it's at the ends which violates the stress-free condition.
+The lesson learned here…avoid your first instinct to simply increase a joint's overlap distance and expect improvement in the joint's performance...unless of course you intentionally want to add unnecessary weight.
+Oh…and by the way, referring back to Figure 1, you will note that something is just not right…"Houston, we have problem!"
+Recall back to your simple beam theory, the shear stress is highest in the middle and not at the ends where it is zero; however, in this model it's at the ends of the plates which violates the stress-free condition.
 The implications of this are outlined in the assumptions section.

-Well, if my stress concentrations are still too high after achieving an optimal length, what can one do then?!
+Now, if my stress concentrations are still too high after achieving an optimal length, what can one do then?!
 Good question…OK…there are several other joint parameters that can be manipulated to reduce the stress concentration without having to increase overlap length.
 You could change the modulus of the adherend; or, reduce the thickness of either the adherend or the adhesive.
+Or, you could decrease the shear modulus of the adhesive relative to the adherend modulus…effectively lowering the stiffness in the adhesive.
 Graph 3 demonstrates what happens when you decrease the adhesive thickness.
-Or, you could decrease the shear modulus of the adhesive relative to the adherend modulus…effectively lowering the stiffness in the adhesive.

-And there you have it…a simple and quick method to partially assess a bonded joints efficacy.
+And there you have it…a simple and quick method to partially assess a bonded joints structural efficacy.
 Well, not so fast…the Volkersen approach is not without its shortcomings.
-The Volkersen solution does not reflect the effect of the adherend bending and the shear deformations, which are potentially significant for composite adherends with a low shear and transverse moduli and strength [Source: DOT/FAA/AR-05/12].
+The Volkersen solution does not reflect the effect of the adherend bending and the shear deformations that are potentially significant for composite adherends with a low shear and transverse moduli and strength [Source: DOT/FAA/AR-05/12].

-The assumptions for this method restrict its practical use considerably; for instance the following limitations should be observed:
+The assumptions for this method restricts its wide use considerably; consequently, the following limitations must be observed:

 Nevertheless, the Volkersen's method has "some" practicality when considering an analysis in terms of an initial (back-of-the-envelop) design calculation…particularly, when trying to determine a first-article overlap length; which if too long, merely adds weight unnecessarily.
 Furthermore, the Volkersen's approach is sufficient IF the joint's bending is assumed trivial and the adhesive is defined as brittle.
 There is a footnote to this: In 1944, Goland and Reissner considered the effects of the adherend bending; the peel stress and the shear stress in the adhesive layer for a single lap joint.
 Also, Oplinger offered corrections to the Goland and Reissner solution by using a layered beam theory instead of the classical homogeneous beam model for single lap joints.
 These alternative solutions will be discussed in a future article.